Manage deployment of Office 365 add-ins in the Office 365 admin center

 I have a URL for the manifest file: For this option, type the URL in the field provided.

-If you selected the option to add an add-in from the Office Store, you can now make your add-in selection in Select an Add-in.
+If you selected the option to add an add-in from the Office Store, you can now make your add-in selection.
 Notice that you can view available add-ins via categories of Suggested for you, Rating, or Name.
 Only free add-ins are available to add from the Office Store.
 Paid add-ins aren't supported currently.
+Once you've selected your add-in, you will need to agree to some additional terms and conditions in order to proceed.

 NOTE: With the Office Store option, updates and enhancements to the add-in will automatically be made available to users without your intervention.